-We revalue your property every two years, as the value determines your property rates.
+We revalue your property every year, as the value determines your property rates.

 What if I don't agree with my valuation?

 Objections must be lodged within two months of the issue date of the valuation rate and charge notice on the following grounds:

 - The value is too high or low

 - The interest in the land held by various people has not been correctly apportioned

 - The apportionment of the valuation is not correct

 - Land that should have been included in one valuation has been valued separately

 - Land that should have been valued separately has been included in one valuation